-A weighted vest refines your running posture, boosts your speed, and helps your body to exert more force.
+A weighted vest for running refines your running posture, boosts your speed, your running form and helps your body to exert more force.
 The result?
 Training sessions that pack a punch!

-When it comes to improving stamina, this is a go-to tool for pro runners and fitness enthusiasts across the globe.
-Once you have trained with one, for example, a 10kg weighted vest, even without it, your body will continue to utilise more power.
+When it comes to improving stamina, this is a go-to tool for the knowledgeable certified personal trainer, pro runners and fitness enthusiasts across the globe.
+Once you have trained with one, for example, a 10kg weighted vest, even without it, your body will continue to utilise more power and continue calorie burning for hours after you've taken off your running shoes.

 But what do we know about the gains?
-Asides from a training method that provides lots of potentials, there are numerous benefits to running with a weighted vest, a handful of which we’ve outlined below.
+Asides from a training method that provides lots of potentials, there are numerous benefits to adding a weighted vest to your run, a handful of which we’ve outlined below.

 As you’d guess, weight vests are heavy vests, which envelope the torso.
 Their aim?
-To provide exercise enthusiasts with a diverse range of resistance, especially vests that allow the user to remove or add weighted bars as they see fit.
+To provide exercise enthusiasts with a diverse range of resistance and improve your running, this is especially true of our vests because they allow the user to remove or add weighted plates as they see fit.

-As well as running, these versatile vests can be used in varying exercise activities, including rope climbing, jogging, pull-ups, sit-ups, burpees, push-ups, and more.
+As well as running, these versatile vests can be used in varying exercise activities, including overhead squats, rope climbing, jogging, pull-ups, sit-ups, burpees, push-ups, and more.
+You can essentially create your own crosstraining days and look at them as part of your running gear.

 Some of the key benefits of running with a weighted vest include cardiovascular and musculoskeletal benefits.
-They also assist in weight loss and improve core strength.
+They also assist in weight loss and improve the strength in your leg muscles as well as building up your core strength.
+But start slow!
+To begin with they might slightly alter your running style so ease them into your training plans gradually.

 Studies suggest running with weight vests may improve bone density, especially in post-menopausal women.
 Weight-bearing exercises are key to the prevention of osteoporosis, and those who exercise regularly using a weight vest, often do so to put a stop to hip bone loss.
 Why?
 Because running with weight vests increases our muscle strength and heightens our strength gains.